 Like a great white wedge jammed into a steep valley on the Zambesi river, the giant Cabora-Bassa hydro-electric dam is fast approaching completion.

-Like a great white wedge jammed into a steep valley on the Zambesi river, the giant Cabora-Bassa hydro-electric dam is fast approaching completion.
+Background: Like a great white wedge jammed into a steep valley on the Zambesi river, the giant Cabora-Bassa hydro-electric dam is fast approaching completion.
 Test transmissions of its first electricity will be made through the 85-mile grid system to a substation near Pretoria, South Africa, in May.